uw-it-edm/acs-event-publisher/README.md

+#  Configure access to Alfresco Private Repository
+  * Create a maven master password, then encrypt the artifacts.alfresco.com password : https://maven.apache.org/guides/mini/guide-encryption.html
+  * Add the repository in your .m2/settings.xml following this : https://docs.alfresco.com/4.2/tasks/dev-extensions-maven-sdk-tutorials-configure-maven-enterprise.html

+#Alfresco SDK does not support Alfresco 6.X, the directions below are out of date

+---

 # SetUp

 * copy the license file from one of our server `scp $(ec2GetForEnvAndType dev acs-repo | jq -r '.[0].privateIp'):/usr/share/tomcat/shared/classes/alfresco/extension/license/*.lic* ./src/test/license/licence.lic`